Texas Southern University logo

 HBCUNCAA D1PhD Programs

 Texas Southern University is a mid-size public university in Houston, TX.
 Approximately 6,844 students are enrolled.
 Admissions are accessible with a 97% acceptance rate.
-The nearest beach is about 45 miles from campus.
+Lake Houston is about 19 miles from campus.
 Texas Southern University is a Historically Black College or University (HBCU).
 CollegeCove's campus safety score is 45/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 Texas Southern University is a mid-size public university in Houston, TX.
 Approximately 6,844 students are enrolled.
 Admissions are accessible with a 97% acceptance rate.
-The nearest beach is about 45 miles from campus.
+Lake Houston is about 19 miles from campus.
 Texas Southern University is a Historically Black College or University (HBCU).
 CollegeCove's campus safety score is 45/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 97%